Leather

 Leather is made from animal hide or skins, and is valued for its strength, longevity, and elasticity.
 To make leather, the hide, or animal skin, undergoes stages of chemical processes to clean, soften, tan, dye, stretch, dry, and finish the hide.

-You can read more about our approach to animal welfare in the PVH Animal Welfare Policy.
+You can read more about our approach to animal welfare in PVH’s Animal Welfare Policy.

 Leather Working Group provides environmental stewardship audits for leather tanneries to assess how leather is manufactured and what inputs are used during processing.
 Leather Working Group rated facilities have demonstrated higher performance in their leather manufacturing facilities.